cs3110/textbook/src/chapters/basics/expressions.md

 ## Type Annotations

 OCaml automatically infers the type of every expression, with no need for the programmer to write it manually.
-Nonetheless, it can sometimes to useful to manually specify the desired type of an expression.
+Nonetheless, it can sometimes be useful to manually specify the desired type of an expression.
 A *type annotation* does
 that: